 John C. Hodges, head of the English Department and namesake of Hodges Library, produced the first Harbrace College Handbook in 1941.
 It became one of the best-known and most-purchased writing and grammar guides published in the United States.
 Hodges was a scholar of English literature and a professor at UT for 41 years.

 1941 – 1945

 UT during World War II

 Thousands of students, faculty, and alumni served in World War II from 1941 to 1945, although it is impossible to determine exactly how many.
 Tennessee Alumnus calculated in the winter of 1945 that 6,826 men and women had served in one or the other branches of the armed forces.
 Whether this included women other than nurses is unknown, although UT alumnae were in the Women’s Army Corps (WAC), the WAVES—the Navy’s counterpart—and the Marine Corps Women’s Reserve.
 Other women served with the Women’s Air Force Service Pilots and the Red Cross.
-President James Hoskins established a defense council made up of administrators to coordinate the many war-related programs on campus, including training for thousands of military personnel and civilians.
+In January 1943, the War Manpower Commission asked UT to provide housing and academic instruction for Army aviation cadets during a five-month basic training period.
+Several dormitories and a gymnasium were used to house trainees, displacing students.
+UT agreed to train 1,200 cadets every five months.
+Additionally, the university housed draftees in the Army Specialized Training Program, and university faculty offered instruction in civil, mechanical, and electrical engineering.
+President James Hoskins established a defense council made up of administrators to coordinate the many war-related programs on campus, including training for military personnel and civilians.
 His biennial report of 1947 estimated that 8,000 alumni had served in the armed forces.